Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/001_EXP_ENTROPY_OBSERVATION/001_EXP_ENTROPY_OBSERVATION.md

 - **Range:** h ∈ [0, 1] where 0 = collapsed, 1 = uniform

 **From SPECTRAL_BELIEF_MACHINE.md:**
 > "Belief state is tracked explicitly via entropy monitoring.
 Each band maintains H(B_k) = -Σ p_i log p_i.
-This is not implicit — it's a first-class observable."
+This is not implicit, it's a first-class observable."

 **This experiment validates:** Whether the theoretical entropy definition can be computed in practice and varies meaningfully.